← Back to Chat

 Hunter stands out with its transparent email sourcing, high verification accuracy, built-in cold email campaigns, and a growing B2B prospecting database.

-Email Verifier runs multi-step checks including syntax validation, DNS and MX record lookup, SMTP server pinging, and disposable email detection.
-It costs just 0.5 credits per verification.
+Runs multi-step checks including syntax validation, DNS and MX record lookup, SMTP server pinging, gibberish detection, and disposable email detection at just 0.5 credits per verification.
 Siddhartha Jain, Head of GTM Engineering at Clazar, reported a 15–20% improvement in determining valid versus invalid addresses after switching to Hunter (Hunter.io, 2025).

-Sequences lets you send cold email campaigns with automated follow-ups, personalization, email account rotation, open and click tracking, and custom tracking domains.
+Cold email campaigns with automated follow-ups, personalization variables, email account rotation, open and click tracking, and custom tracking domains.
 In November 2025, Hunter added automatic unsubscribe detection and out-of-office reply processing (Hunter.io Changelog, 2025).
+Works with Gmail, Outlook, Microsoft 365, or any SMTP/IMAP provider.

 Signals monitors intent data like funding rounds, job postings, and technology changes so you can reach prospects at the right moment.
-Discover is a B2B lead database with filters for industry, location, company size, and — since February 2025 — technologies used (Hunter.io, 2025).
+Discover is a B2B lead database with filters for industry, location, company size, and technologies used across 1,800+ categories (Hunter.io, 2025).
+Hunter doubled its database in January 2025, reaching 20 million B2B profiles — a 211% increase over the course of 2024 (Hunter.io, 2025).

-Integrations include native connections to HubSpot, Salesforce, Pipedrive, and Zoho CRM, plus Zapier, Make, Clay, Phantombuster, and a full REST API.
-In late 2025, Hunter launched an MCP server for AI and LLM integration (Hunter.io, 2025).
+Native connections to HubSpot, Salesforce, Pipedrive, and Zoho CRM, plus Zapier (5,000+ apps), Make, Clay, Phantombuster, and a full REST API with 15 requests/second rate limits for finder endpoints (Hunter.io, 2025).
+In late 2025, Hunter launched an MCP server for AI and LLM integration.
+If you already use a CRM like Pipedrive, the native integration means verified leads flow straight into your pipeline without manual exports.

 Credits burn quickly.
-Finding and verifying the same email costs 1.5 credits total, and volume users exhaust allocations fast.
-The search-then-verify workflow makes costs add up quicker than expected (Scalelist, 2026).
-The jump from the free tier at 50 credits to Starter at $49/month leaves no affordable middle ground for light users.
+Finding and verifying the same email costs 1.5 credits total, and the search-then-verify workflow makes costs add up faster than expected (Scalelist, 2026).
+The jump from the free tier at 50 credits to Starter at $49/month leaves no affordable middle ground for light users who need more than 50 but fewer than 2,000 credits.

 How Does Hunter Compare to the Competition?

-Hunter excels at email accuracy and simplicity but offers a smaller database and fewer outreach features than all-in-one competitors like Apollo.io and Reply.io.
+Hunter excels at email accuracy and simplicity but offers a smaller database and fewer outreach features than all-in-one competitors like Apollo.io and SalesHandy.

 ToolStarting PriceBest FeatureBest ForOur Review